Inference from Sampling with Response Probabilities Estimated via Calibration: Framework

+where $\lambdab$ is a parameter vector to be estimated.
+Two available estimation methods are maximum likelihood and calibration, see Section~\ref{section:estimation}.
+Note that there are ways to use calibration weighting to adjust for nonresponse other than through an assumed logistic response model.
+For instance, other methods use a linear or logit function that bounds the probabilities of response between 0 and 1.
+More details can be found in \cite{dev:sar:92}, \cite{dev:sar:sau:93}, and \cite{haz:bea:17:weights:review}, among others.
+In the current work, we focus on the logistic regression model in \eqref{logistic}.

-\item The units respond independently of one another, i.e.
+Some required assumptions on the response mechanism are: \begin{enumerate}[({R}1):] \item The units respond independently of one another, i.e.

-\item The response probabilities are bounded below, i.e. there exists a constant $c>0$ so that $p_i>c$ for all $i \in S$. \item The response probabilities are $p_i = f(\xb_i, \lambda)$ as defined in~\eqref{logistic} for some true unknown parameter vector $\lambdab$. \end{enumerate} Assumption (R\ref{assumption:indep}) implies that each response indicators $r_i$ is a draw of an independent Bernoulli trial with parameter $p_i$.
+\item The response probabilities are bounded below, i.e. there exists a constant $c>0$ such that $p_i>c$ for all $i \in U$. \item The response probabilities are $p_i = f(\xb_i, \lambdab^0)$ as defined in~\eqref{logistic} for some true unknown parameter vector $\lambdab^0$. \end{enumerate} Assumption (R\ref{assumption:indep}) implies that each response indicators $r_i$ are draws of independent Bernoulli trials with parameters $p_i$, respectively.
 This means that $S_r$ is selected from $S$ via Poisson sampling design with inclusions probabilities $p_i$.
+Assumption (R\ref{assumption:logistic}) implies that the data are missing at random~\citep[see][for a detailed definition]{rub:76}.
+This means that

+This means that the propensity to respond is independent from the variable of interest when the auxiliary variables are taken into account.
+This assumption may fail in practice when the propensity to respond still depends on the variable of interest when all available auxiliary information has been taken into account.
+If this is the case, one may use generalized calibration \citep{dev:02,kot:06,les:haz:dha:19,ran:mat:ner:23} to estimate the response probabilities instead of the approaches presented in Section~\ref{section:estimation}.